iantodhunter/iantodhunter.github.io/index.md

 ### Introduction

-I'm a Principal Designer.
+<p class="body-text">I'm a Principal Designer.
 I build and scale design teams, launch digital platforms, and deliver results in industrial and manufacturing.
 I lead by example, focus on outcomes, and get things done.
-I work well in global, remote teams and push people to do their best work.
+I work well in global, remote teams and push people to do their best work.</p>

 ### Experience Highlights
 - Led the creation and growth of in-house design teams, earning multiple iF Awards and industry recognition (Hexagon Manufacturing Intelligence, Eaton).